-As a website owner, there are some errors you may see in WordPress that indicate the possible cause of the error, such as “error establishing a database connection”.
+As a website owner, there are some error messages you may see in WordPress that indicate the possible cause of the error, such as “error establishing a database connection”.
 However, if you get the error message “Are you sure you want to do this?
-Please try again”, you may not have any idea what to do about it because the message does not state any particular issue or suggest anything that is not working properly.
+Please try again”, you may not have any idea what to do about it because the message does not state any particular issue or suggest anything that is not working well.

-The reason why WordPress is showing you this unhelpful error message, “Are you sure you want to do this?
-Please try again” is because there are many different problems that it reports with the same message.
-You have to find out which of these problems is causing your error, and how to fix it.
+The reason why WP is showing you this unhelpful error message, “Are you sure you want to do this?
+Please try again” is because WordPress reports many different problems with the same message.
+You have to find out which problem is causing your error, and how to fix it.

 This article will explain the common causes of “Are you sure you want to do this?” error, and steps you can take to get your site working again.